Postdoc FAQs

 Please make sure to attend the Human Resource new employee orientation, which is separate from OPA’s orientation.
 The HR orientation goes into more detail about the benefits available to you at Columbia and your enrollment options.
 The Human Resource offices at the Morningside Campus and the Medical School Campus each run their own new employee orientation (the one on the Medical Campus is called the "Welcome Program").
 Please click on the appropriate link below to obtain the orientation schedule.
 It is strongly recommended that postdoctoral research scientists/scholars attend one of these sessions within 30 days of their start date.

-The Office of Postdoctoral Affairs collaborates with other offices to offer some programs that provide certifications that may be necessary for specific grant requirements.
-Postdocs who participate in the IDP Program and would like to earn a certificate can do so by filling out the IDP submission form, attending at least one IDP Program event, and filling out the IDP evaluation form.
+The Office for Postdoctoral Affairs and Early Career Research collaborates with other schools and programs at Columbia University to offer some programs that provide certifications that may be necessary for specific grant requirements.
+Postdocs who participate in the Columbia University IDP Program and would like to earn a Certificate of Program Completion can do so by filling out the IDP submission form and attending at least three IDP Program events.
+Program participants are encouraged to provide feedback about their experience by filling out the IDP evaluation form.

 By participating in the Office of Research Compliance and Training’s Hot Topics in Responsible and Ethical Conduct or Research training series for postdocs, postdocs can earn required hours of RCR training for NIH.

-To file your annual Conflict of Interest disclosure, go to Rascal (https://www.rascal.columbia.edu/) and select "Conflict of Interest."
-For more information on Financial Conflicts of Interest and Research, including links to the CU policy and FAQs, visit: http://www.columbia.edu/cu/compliance/docs/conflict_interest/index.html.
+To file your annual Conflict of Interest disclosure, go to Rascal and select "Conflict of Interest."
+For more information on Financial Conflicts of Interest and Research, including links to the CU policy and FAQs, see here.

 Yes!
 Many of our career development and wellness workshops and events have been recorded and are accessible to postdocs anytime on our recorded workshops page.

-In addition, postdocs can take advantage of various on-demand resources, including the PhD Career Training Platform, the IDP Career Planning Worksheet.
+In addition, postdocs can take advantage of various on-demand resources, including Beyond the Professoriate, ImaginePhD, MyIDP, and the IDP Career Planning Worksheet.

-For our Academic Application Boot Camp series, the majority of materials (including recorded sessions and presentation slides) from previous years are accessible via Canvas.
+For our Academic Application & Early Career Success Series, the majority of materials (including recorded sessions and presentation slides) from previous years are accessible via Canvas.
 Email [email protected] to gain access to these materials on Canvas.

 Postdocs can schedule 1-on-1 wellness appointments to develop wellness goals or discuss resources that may be helpful in meeting specific wellness needs.
 Additionally, PIs or other faculty and staff members are able to schedule individual appointments to discuss postdoctoral wellness needs.

-Please email OPA’s Wellness Associate Director, Sam Samel, to schedule an individual wellness appointment.
+Please email OPA to schedule an individual wellness appointment at [email protected].

 Yes!
 Postdocs can take advantage of additional University wellness resources, as well as external mental health and wellness resources.
-For any additional wellness questions, you can contact OPA’s Wellness Director, Anna Womack, to schedule an appointment.
+For any additional wellness questions, you can contact OPA at [email protected] to schedule an appointment.

-You can learn more on our Grants Support for Postdocs page and Columbia’s Find Funding page.
+You can learn more on our Grants Support for Postdocs webpage and Columbia’s Find Funding webpage.

 Our office is not able to provide assistance with tax-related questions, but if you would like to talk to someone about taxes 1:1, you can make a free appointment with a financial specialist through the Employee Assistance Program (EAP).
 All Postdocs have access to the EAP, whose services include short-term confidential counseling, financial counseling, wellness resources, and tools to help be successful in the workplace.
 Here is the website: https://humanresources.columbia.edu/content/employee-assistance-program